mwawerHub/mwawerHub/README.md

 </p>

 <p align="center">
 Currently I am working on building a few applications for my own needs, which I will certainly show on my profile.
-Here are some of the ideas:
+Here are some of the ideas:<br>
-🔭 <b>Link manager - NET Core MVC </b>- for storing resources in a clean and organized way.
+🔭 <b>Link manager - NET Core MVC </b>- for storing resources in a clean and organized way.<br>
 🔭 <b>Playlist creator - Razor Pages or MVC</b> application which will use API's of popular music services for creating playlists.
 </p>